fablabnbg/inkscape-centerline-trace/README.md

 Download <a href="https://github.com/fablabnbg/inkscape-centerline-trace/releases">Source code and Debian/Ubuntu package</a>

 NOTE: This is python2 code.
-It probably does not run with inkscape 1.0.1 -- it was developed and tested for inkscape 0.92.3
+It was developed and tested with inkscape-0.92.3 -- It probably does not run with inkscape 1.0.1 and should not be needed.
+Inkscape 1.0.1 has the feature built-int under Path -> Trace Bitmap -> Centerline tracing (autotrace)

 Written with python-Pillow.
 It uses 'autotrace -centerline' and an optimal threshold to vectorize a pixel image.